whilesmartphp/laravel-devices/README.md

-# Whilesmart Laravel  Devices Package
+# Whilesmart Laravel  User Devices Package

 This Laravel package provides a complete devices solution ready to be integrated into your application.